-Before any related party is offered a full time job, the independent directors review and approve the proposed compensation package and position.
+In accordance with the Company's Related Party Employment Policy, before any related party is offered a full time permanent job, the Compensation Committee, or its designee, the Chair of the Compensation Committee, review and approve the proposed compensation package and position.
 Annually in December, the Compensation Committee reviews and approves the proposed compensation (salary, bonus and restricted stock) for each Yeager related party and for any other related party who is paid more than \$120,000 per year.
+Bonus payouts for these related parties are then approved by the Compensation Committee in February.
+The policy provides that all compensation paid to these related parties should be approved by the independent directors before being paid.
 Other than the foregoing, the Company does not employ specific procedures for the review, approval or ratification of related party transactions involving directors, nominees for directors, executive officers and their immediate family members, but considers such transactions on a case-by-case basis as they arise.